ChiefChingu/milestone-two-memory-card-game/TEST.md

 # Testing
 Back to the [README]((https://github.com/ChiefChingu/milestone-two-memory-card-game/blob/master/README.md).

-I tested the project with the validators for css and markup.
+First I tested the project with the validators for css and markup.
+Then I manually tested all user stories and features (if relevant).
+All results are displayed below.
+The last section goes into more detail of the issues I encountered.

 ## W3C CSS Validation Service
 No errors or warnings to show: [style.css].(#).